zavla/Upload/README.md

 ~~~

 #### To launch a server of the service on command line:
-You will need two file in PEM format with services certificates e.x.
-127.0.0.1.pem, 127.0.0.1-key.pem
+You will need two files in PEM format with service's certificate e.x.
+127.0.0.1.pem, 127.0.0.1-key.pem.
+You need to generate certificate pair by yourself.
+I prefer [https://github.com/FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) for this.
 ~~~
 uploadserver.exe  -log .\testdata\service.log -root .\testdata\storageroot\ -config ./  -listenOn 127.0.0.1:64000
 ~~~

-#### To create a Windows service run in powershell:
+#### To create a Windows service on Windows run a powershell:
 ~~~
 servicecreate.ps1
 ~~~